bartkoedijk/react-native-firebase-hooks/auth/README.md

 The `useSignInWithEmailAndPassword` hook takes the following parameters:

-- `auth`: `firebase.auth.Auth` instance for the app you would like to monitor
+- `auth`: `FirebaseAuthTypes.Module` instance for the app you would like to monitor

 Returns:

 - `signInWithEmailAndPassword(email: string, password: string)`: a function you can call to start the login
-- `user`: The `firebase.User` if the user was logged in or `undefined` if not
+- `user`: The `FirebaseAuthTypes.User` if the user was logged in or `undefined` if not
 - `loading`: A `boolean` to indicate whether the the user login is processing
-- `error`: Any `firebase.auth.Error` returned by Firebase when trying to login the user, or `undefined` if there is no error
+- `error`: Any `FirebaseAuthTypes.NativeFirebaseAuthError` returned by Firebase when trying to login the user, or `undefined` if there is no error

 #### Full Example